ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/text-analysis.md

 :material-github: [GatorGrader](https://github.com/GatorEducator/gatorgrader)
 to automatically check your program and technical writing.
-If there are checks that did not pass correctly, which you can see in either your terminal window or the logs from GitHub Actions, then you should read them carefully and take the suggested steps to repair the problems.
+If there are checks that did not pass correctly, which you can see in either your terminal window or through the logs available from GitHub Actions, then you should read them carefully and take the suggested steps to repair the problems.

 ???+ note